Study plan - Fjords and Glaciers

 In addition, students are going for individual trips for 1-3 days, and different day-excursions.

-Outdoor activities is the basic method and starting point for all other methods in use throughout the course
+Outdoor activities are the basic method and starting point for all other methods in use throughout the course

 - excursions in various types of nature